pyladiesams/eval-llm-based-apps-jan2025/README.md

 # create and activate venv, install dependencies
 uv sync
 ```
-### with Google collab
+### with Google Colab
 1. Visit [Google Colab](https://colab.research.google.com/)
-2. In the top left corner select "File" &#8594; "Open Notebook"
+2. In the top left corner, select "File" &#8594; "Open Notebook"
 3. Under "GitHub", enter the URL of the repo of this workshop
 4. Select one of the notebooks within the repo.
 5. At the top of the notebook, add a Code cell and run the following code: